waywardgeek/infnoise/README.md

 It takes log(2)/log(K) more cycles to insure the output is different. the entropy shifted out with exactly 2X amplification will be 1 bit per clock.

+### Health Monitoring

+Infinite Noise Multipliers output entropy at a predictable rate, which is measured continually.
+If the entropy per bit deviates from the theoretical value of log(K)/log(2) by more than 5% during the previous 20,000 bits, then the driver exits with an error code.
+Some deviation is expected, since K is dependent on two resistor values, which can be off by 1% each.
+Also, a significant amplitude noise in the system can cause more entropy to be output than predicted.
+The estimated entropy per bit are continually estimated and compared to expected values.

+Entropy of a string of bits is measured as 1 over the probability of that string occuring.
+The previous 12 bits of data are used to guess the next bit, based on the history of what comes next.

+Also, sequences of 1's or 0's longer than the max predicted are detected and cause the driver to exit with a failure code.
+For the board level implementation above, With 1% resistors we should see a gain of no higher than 1.86.
+The maximum Vref possible is Vsupply(1.01/(1.01 + 1/1.01)) = Vsupply\*0.505.
+So the maximum value after multipling a value below Vref is 0.94\*Vsupply, or equivalently 0.06\*Vsupply.
+If synchronous noise is injected that subtracts more than 0.028\*Vsupply, then this noise could hold the signal at 0V forever.
+This is over 90mV, so we should be OK.
+Assuming no more than 50mV of negative synchronous signal is injected, we get the sequence 0.045\*Vsupply, 0.069\*Vsupply, 0.113\*Vsupply, .195\*Vsupply, 0.347\*Vsupply, and finally 0.631\*Vsupply.
+This is a total of 5 sequential 0's.
+Therefore, any sequence of 6 zeros or ones causes the driver to abort with an error condision.
+The maximum length depends on the components used.

 ### Free As in Freedom